Help For Michigan Lawyers Handling Traumatic Brain Injury Cases

 We also have a comprehensive resource center to support people with traumatic brain injury.
 It includes helpful information such as the definition of TBI, symptoms, and what to do if you’re in an auto accident that causes traumatic brain injury.

-Here’s a list of trial lawyers from throughout the country who concentrate major portions of their practices on accidents resulting in traumatic brain injury, mild traumatic brain injury, acquired brain injury, closed-head injury, pediatric brain injury, seizure disorders and concussions.
+For TBI cases outside Michigan, we have a list of trial lawyers from throughout the country who concentrate major portions of their practices on accidents resulting in traumatic brain injury, mild traumatic brain injury, acquired brain injury, closed-head injury, pediatric brain injury, seizure disorders and concussions.